hitbtc-com/hitbtc-api/README.md

 | `symbols` | string, comma-delimited | |
 | `statuses` | string, comma-delimited, `new`, `partiallyFilled`, `filled`, `canceled`, `expired`, `rejected` | |

-Return values: could return an array of user's recent orders.
+Return values: returns an array of user's recent orders.

 The following fields are used in `order` object: